Allegorical Alignments and Affinities-

 — Jeremias de Decker (Excerpt from the poem An Expression of gratitude to the Excellent and Widely Renowned Rembrandt van Rijn)

-The truly remarkable aspect of this Rembrandt connection is that the stylistic or even the mediums of these disparate ages seem so unlike one another; fresco wall paintings of the ancients are a world apart in appearance from the oil paintings of later eras..
+The truly remarkable aspect of this Rembrandt connection is that the stylistic or even the mediums of these disparate ages seem so unlike one another; fresco wall paintings of the ancients are a world apart in appearance and in technique from the oil paintings of later eras..
 All the more reason to speculate on what the paintings of Apelles and Zeuxis actually looked like.
 Many of us are familiar with the frescoes of Pompeii or even of Knossos on Crete, which might be the closest in time to Apelles’ work.
 And the fresco technique of those artists just does not lend itself to bravura and spontaneity of expression.

 So these lines of influence and affinity from Zeuxis to Apelles to Botticelli and on to Rembrandt and even to artists of our period are fascinating.
 The Rembrandt aspect with limited palette and dynamic application of paint is the clincher for me as it suggests an appreciation and a painterly practice that bridges the millennia. `